 With this Apple Cheddar Beer Bread, the tang of the sourdough and the tang of the beer played off each other magnificently here, plus the juicy sweet tartness of the apple bits, with a bit of body from the cheddar.
-This bread was pretty much awesome.
+This bread is pretty much awesome.

 This bread was an experiment from the start.
 It all started because I wanted to figure out a way to bake bread on the grill, without needing to excessively heat up my house every time I wanted fresh bread.
 Then I saw that this month was Bread Baking Day #51 – Bread with Beer for the 5th Anniversary!